petraspecht/ieeevis.org/content/info/call-participation/paper-keywords.md

 - [Example Papers](#example-papers)

 ## Summary

-* This document describes the keywords used by IEEE VIS since 2020 for the submission process
+This document describes the keywords used by IEEE VIS since 2020 for the submission process:
-* Keywords are meant to support matching of papers to reviewers
+    - Keywords are meant to support matching of papers to reviewers
-* Authors should use keywords differently than in years before 2020:
+    - Authors should use keywords differently than in years before 2020:
-    * Authors **should** check keywords to **indicate expertise** required to review their submitted paper.
+        - Authors **should** check keywords to **indicate expertise** required to review their submitted paper.
-    * They **should NOT** check all keywords necessary to describe the content of their submitted paper.
+        - They **should NOT** check all keywords necessary to describe the content of their submitted paper.
-* Reviewers use the keywords to rate their expertise, as in the years before.
+    - Reviewers use the keywords to rate their expertise, as in the years before.

 ## Keyword Use